UW-Madison-DSI/community-map/README.md

   </div>
 </p>

-# datascience @ uw
+# Community Map

-Datascience @ uw is a an interactive web-based map that allows exploration of the data science community at the University of Wisconsin-Madison.
+The Community Map is a an interactive web-based map that allows exploration of the community of faculty, staff, and students at the University of Wisconsin-Madison.
 It allows for searching for people by name or by topic / area of expertise.

 ![Screen Shot](images/datascience-map.png)